SMSPIRITUALITY—MEDIA

 Life and the Toledo cell

 Juan de Yepes y Álvarez was born in Fontiveros, a Castilian village northwest of Ávila, in 1542.
-His father, a silk-weaver from a converso family of Toledo, had married down and was disinherited; he died when Juan was about three, leaving the family destitute.
-Juan was raised in poverty by his mother and educated at a charity school in Medina del Campo, where he later worked as a hospital orderly.
-He entered the Carmelite Order in 1563, took the religious name fray Juan de San Matías, and was ordained in 1567.
-That same year he met Teresa of Ávila, then a fifty-two-year-old reformer of the women's Carmelite branch, who persuaded him to extend her reform to the men.
-He took the name fray Juan de la Cruz in 1568, founded the first reformed (Discalced) friary at Duruelo, and over the next decade became the spiritual director of Teresa's reformed nuns and the principal contemplative theologian of the movement.
+His father, a silk-weaver from a converso family of Toledo, had married beneath his station and was disinherited.
+He died when Juan was about three, leaving the family destitute.
+Juan grew up in poverty, was educated at a charity school in Medina del Campo, and later worked as a hospital orderly there.
+He entered the Carmelite Order in 1563, took the name fray Juan de San Matías, and was ordained in 1567.
+That year he met Teresa of Ávila, then fifty-two and already reforming the women's Carmelite branch, who persuaded him to extend the reform to the men.
+He took the name fray Juan de la Cruz in 1568, founded the first reformed (Discalced) friary at Duruelo, and became the spiritual director of Teresa's reformed nuns and the movement's main contemplative theologian.

-On the night of 2 December 1577 he was abducted from his Ávila confessional by friars of the unreformed (Calced) branch of the Order, who regarded the reform as a schism and Juan as its theological backbone.
-He was taken to the Calced friary at Toledo, tried in absentia, refused to renounce the reform, and was held in a six-by-ten-foot cell that had previously been a privy.
-He was scourged weekly, fed scraps, and given pen and paper only after several months of confinement.
-There he composed the first thirty-one stanzas of the Cántico Espiritual and began drafting the lyric that would later be glossed as the Noche Oscura.
+On the night of 2 December 1577, friars of the unreformed (Calced) branch abducted him from his Ávila confessional.
+They regarded the reform as a schism and Juan as its theological backbone.
+He was taken to the Calced friary at Toledo, tried in absentia, and held in a six-by-ten-foot cell that had previously been a privy.
+He refused to renounce the reform.
+He was scourged weekly, fed scraps, and given pen and paper only after several months.
+There he composed the first thirty-one stanzas of the Cántico Espiritual and began drafting what would become the Noche Oscura.
 He escaped through a window in August 1578 and was sheltered by Teresa's nuns in Toledo.
-He spent his last decade at Beas, Granada, La Peñuela and finally Úbeda, where he died of an infected leg ulcer on 14 December 1591.
+His last decade took him to Beas, Granada, La Peñuela, and finally Úbeda, where he died of an infected leg ulcer on 14 December 1591.

 The teaching

-Juan's contribution to the Christian contemplative tradition is the most systematic pastoral analysis of what happens to a serious practitioner after the early consolations of meditative prayer fall away.
-He distinguishes two great purgations — the active night, in which the soul strips its own attachments by ascetic effort, and the passive night, in which the stripping is done to the soul by the action of grace once the practitioner has reached the limits of what they can do for themselves.
-Each of the two has a sensual phase (purgation of attachment to images, sweetness, devotional consolation) and a spiritual phase (purgation of the soul's most subtle clinging — to its identifications as a contemplative, to its sense of progress, to the consolations of God himself).
-The repeated phrase nada nada nada y aun en el monte nada — nothing nothing nothing and on the mountain nothing — names the destination at which the ascent of Mount Carmel arrives.
-The structure is precise.
-What the apophatic theology of Meister Eckhart had set out as a metaphysical procedure of unsaying, Juan turns into a pastoral map for the practitioner walking the path.
+Juan's contribution to the Christian contemplative tradition is the most systematic account of what happens after the early consolations of prayer fall away.
+He distinguishes two great purgations.
+The active night is where the soul strips its own attachments through ascetic effort.
+The passive night is where the stripping is done to the soul by grace, once the practitioner has reached the limits of what they can do themselves.
+Each purgation has two phases.
+The sensual phase clears attachment to images, sweetness, and devotional consolation.
+The spiritual phase clears the soul's subtler clinging: its identity as a contemplative, its sense of progress, and even the consolations of God.
+The repeated phrase nada nada nada y aun en el monte nada (nothing nothing nothing and on the mountain nothing) names where the ascent of Mount Carmel arrives.
+What the apophatic theology of Meister Eckhart expressed as a metaphysical method of unsaying, Juan turned into a pastoral map for the practitioner walking the path.

 The four short books

-The works that survive him are four.
-Subida del Monte Carmelo (The Ascent of Mount Carmel) and Noche Oscura del Alma (The Dark Night of the Soul) form a continuous treatment of the active and passive purgations; both are organised as prose commentaries on a short lyric.
-Cántico Espiritual (The Spiritual Canticle) is the longest of his poems — a forty-stanza dialogue between Bride and Bridegroom in the Spanish lira verse form he inherited from Garcilaso, the imagery directly adapted from the Song of Songs.
-Llama de Amor Viva (The Living Flame of Love) is the shortest and the latest — a description, in four eight-line stanzas with prose commentary, of what the night was preparing the soul for.
-The lyric is what Spanish poets from Federico García Lorca to Antonio Machado have read for the language; the prose is what novices and spiritual directors have read for the diagnosis.
-The pastoral logic of the prose was developed in immediate dialogue with Teresa, whose Las Moradas (The Interior Castle) maps the same terrain in a different metaphor.
+Four works survive him.
+Subida del Monte Carmelo (The Ascent of Mount Carmel) and Noche Oscura del Alma (The Dark Night of the Soul) form a continuous treatment of the active and passive purgations.
+Both are organised as prose commentaries on a single short lyric.
+Cántico Espiritual (The Spiritual Canticle) is his longest poem.
+It is a forty-stanza dialogue between Bride and Bridegroom in the Spanish lira verse form he inherited from Garcilaso, with imagery drawn from the Song of Songs.
+Llama de Amor Viva (The Living Flame of Love) is the shortest and latest: four eight-line stanzas with prose commentary on what the dark night was preparing the soul for.
+Spanish poets have read the verse for its language.
+Novices and directors have read the prose for its diagnosis of the contemplative life.
+Teresa of Ávila developed her own parallel map in Las Moradas (*The Interior Castle*).

 The dark night beyond Christianity

-Juan's noche oscura has, in the centuries since, become the standard cross-traditional name for the contemplative passage in which the supports of practice are removed before union.
-The Sufi fanāʾ of Ibn ʿArabī and the Masnavī lineage performs the structurally identical move as devotional self-undoing rather than as ascetic stripping; the surrender it requires is the same.
-The Mahāyāna doctrine of emptiness and the experiential cousin the Tibetan tradition calls groundlessness approach the same dissolution from a non-theistic vocabulary; what Juan calls the night of the spirit, the Tibetan curriculum treats as the operative material of practice rather than as a passage to be endured.
-Modern non-dual teachers — Adyashanti explicitly, in The End of Your World — speak of a dark night of the soul as a recognisable post-awakening stage in their students' trajectories.
-The phrase is now cross-traditional; Juan's text is what the phrase originally named.
+Juan's noche oscura has become the standard cross-traditional name for the passage in which the supports of practice are removed before union.
+The Sufi fanāʾ of Ibn ʿArabī and the Masnavī lineage perform the same move as devotional self-undoing rather than ascetic stripping.
+The surrender it requires is the same.
+The Mahāyāna doctrine of emptiness and the Tibetan concept of groundlessness approach the same dissolution from a non-theistic vocabulary.
+What Juan calls the night of the spirit, the Tibetan curriculum treats as the operative material of practice rather than a passage to be endured.
+Modern non-dual teachers, including Adyashanti in The End of Your World, recognise a dark night of the soul as a post-awakening stage in their students' paths.
+The phrase is now cross-traditional.
+Juan's text is what it originally named.

 Why he isn't yet in the index

-The index does not yet hold a Juan row of its own — neither the early modern Spanish prose, nor the lyric, nor a contemporary translation such as the Kavanaugh-Rodriguez ICS edition.
-The omission is the gap most worth closing if a single Christian contemplative voice from before the twentieth century were to be added.
-He is, with Meister Eckhart and Thomas Merton, the figure most consistently named across the entries on christianity, contemplative prayer, apophatic theology and surrender, and the obvious source-text for the dark night of the soul entry.
-The empty links array follows the precedent set by the Eckhart, Merton, sufism and taoism entries, where the lexicon documents what the index has not yet ingested.
+The index does not yet hold a Juan row.
+No entry exists for the early modern Spanish prose, the lyric, or a contemporary translation such as the Kavanaugh-Rodriguez ICS edition.
+He is, with Meister Eckhart and Thomas Merton, the figure most consistently named across the entries on christianity, contemplative prayer, apophatic theology, and surrender.
+He is also the obvious source for the dark night of the soul entry.
+The empty links array follows the precedent of the Eckhart, Merton, sufism, and taoism entries, where the lexicon documents what the index has not yet ingested.